TreeCaps: Tree-Based Capsule Networks for Source Code Processing

 \subsubsection{Comparison between the Two Routing Algorithms}

-Figure \ref{tab:comparisons} shows the comparisons between the Dynamic Routing algorithm with Shared Weights (DRSW) and Variable-to-Static Routing algorithm (VTS) (cf.~Section~\ref{sec:sclayer}).
-There are two main observations: (1) when DRSW is used, the loss decreases much slower than when VTS is used (in the right plot); and (2) VTS improves validation accuracy much faster than DRSW (in the left chart).
-An explanation for this is that DRSW has to learn an additional shared transformation matrix $\mathbf{W_{s}}$, resulting in slower convergence due to a larger number of parameters to be learned.
+Figure \ref{tab:comparisons} shows the comparisons between the Dynamic Routing algorithm with Shared Weights (DRSW) and Variable-to-Static Routing algorithm (VTS) for the \textit{code classification} task on the OJ Dataset.
+There are two main observations: (1) when DRSW is used, the loss decreases slower than when VTS is used (in the right plot); and (2) VTS improves validation accuracy faster than DRSW (in the left chart).
+A reason is that DRSW has to learn an additional shared transformation matrix $\mathbf{W_{s}}$, resulting in slower convergence due to a larger number of parameters to be learned.